 - Set a due date.
 But build in cushion — if you want it back in three weeks, tell them you need it in two.

-How do you deal with feedback (without freaking out)?
+How do you deal with feedback from a beta reader (without freaking out)?

 It’s both exhilarating and terrifying to share something you’ve poured effort into.
 What if they hate it?
 The trick to dealing with feedback without freaking out is your mindset.
 Here’s what you need to remember: